emsesp/EMS-ESP32/README.md

 - To configure for your thermostat and specific boiler settings, modify `my_config.h`.
 Here you can
   - set flags for enabled/disabling functionality such as `BOILER_SHOWER_ENABLED` and `BOILER_SHOWER_TIMER`.
-  - Set WIFI and MQTT settings, instead of doing this in `platformio.ini`.
-The values can be set from the telnet command menu using the **set** command.
+  - Set WIFI and MQTT settings.
+The values can also be set from the telnet command menu using the **set** command.
 - To add new handlers for EMS data types, first create a callback function and add to the `EMS_Types` array at the top of the file `ems.cpp` and modify `ems.h`
 - To add new devices modify `ems_devices.h`